navcoin/navcoin-org/content/why-navcoin/index.it.md

 ---
-title: "Perché NavCoin"
+title: "Why NavCoin"
 date: 2018-03-20T08:09:08+13:00
 draft: false
 type: "default"
 author: ""
-description: "NavCoin è una criptovaluta Proof of Stake basata su blockchain. È una piattaforma gestita dai suoi utenti, per i suoi utenti."
+description: "NavCoin is an open-source, blockchain based Proof of Stake cryptocurrency.
+It’s a platform that’s run by its users, for its users."
 ---
 {{< hero_section
 titleText="Cos'è NavCoin"